FishcakeLab/Fishcake-Tokenomics/README.md

 - **Tokenized Incentives**: Utilize Fishcake Coin (FCC) OR USDT to participate in and create marketing campaigns.
 - **NFT Integration**: Engage with the platform through unique NFT passes that offer additional benefits and functionalities.
 - **Decentralized Operations**: Operate within a platform that supports direct interactions without third-party interference.
+- **Blockchain-Backed Trust**: All interactions and rewards are verifiable on-chain, ensuring transparency and accountability.
+- **AI-Powered Tools**: Smart analytics and automation features help optimize campaign performance and user engagement.

 ## Disclaimer